myTerminal/ample-emacs/README.md

 ### Docker Hub

 *ample-emacs* is also available on Docker.
-To start it, run a command that looks like:
+To start it, run a command that looks like this:

     docker pull myterminal/ample-emacs